British Secondary Curriculum in Romania: Key Stage 3, 4 & 5

 Assessment and target setting

-In May of Year 10, pupils will sit end-of-year examinations and the results of these help inform teachers of individual progress in preparation for the following year.
-In Year 11, pupils will sit their mock examinations in January and the results of these examinations will give an indication of how they are likely to achieve in the final examinations in May/June.
+In May of Year 10, pupils will sit end-of-year examinations, and the results of these will help inform teachers of individual progress in preparation for the following year.
+In Year 11, pupils will take their mock examinations in January, and the results of these examinations will indicate how they are likely to achieve in the final exams in May/June.

 Pupils should expect to complete up to two and a half hours’ homework per evening.